Drewlove/quarter-client/README.md

 ## API and Back-End Technologies

-A second API repo exists built using Node.js and Express.
+A second API repo exists.
+The API repo is built using Node.js and Express.
 It connects to a PostgreSQL datbase hosted on Heroku.

 ## API Requests